<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 You'll want to ensure you're not applying too much pressure when using palm and vibratory sanders.
 If you do, your efforts could leave behind cross-grain marks in the wood.

-Handheld Belt Sanders
+Portable Belt Sanders

 A handheld belt sander is perfect for working in smaller areas like deck railing tops.
 These machines are lightweight and more comfortable to handle than their larger counterparts.